futuredapp/GraphQLAPIKit/README.md

 ## Installation

-When using Swift package manager install or add following line to your dependencies:
+Install or add following line to your dependencies:

 ```swift
 .package(url: "https://github.com/futuredapp/GraphQLAPIKit.git", from: "1.0.0")